 Guildford Cricket Club has a rich history.
 Since initially forming in 1866, and then re-forming in 1922 post war, the club has won many titles and produced many great cricketers

 GCC is a founding member of the Surrey Championship, with the first XI currently competing in the Premier division.
 The club exists to foster community participation and membership is open to all.
-The development of young cricketers and elite players is a central ambition of the Club – with past players including Darren & Martin Bicknell, Ashley Giles, Rikki Clarke, Phil Salt, Ollie Pope and Will Jacks.
+The development of young cricketers and elite players is a central ambition of the Club with several past players going on to represent England including Darren & Martin Bicknell, Ashley Giles, Rikki Clarke and most recently, Phil Salt, Ollie Pope, Will Jacks, Shoaib Bashir and Alice Capsey

 We have over 300 playing members across the junior and senior section.

 Our men’s first XI currently play in the Premier Division of the Surrey Championship and our first XI women in the Championship of the Surrey women’s league.

-More widely, we have a further three Saturday league teams, a casual fifth XI, a women’s 2nd team, an Academy (U21) team, a Development (U19s) team and a vast programme of boys’ and girls’ junior cricket (ages 7-17).
+More widely, we have a further three Saturday league teams, a casual fifth XI, a women’s softball team, an Academy (U21) team, a Development (U19s) team and a vast programme of boys’ and girls’ junior cricket (ages 7-17).

 More can be found out about all of these teams by visiting the relevant pages.